orchetect/MIDIKit/Examples/README.md

 ## Build Note

-⚠️ If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
+> **Note:** If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
 Ensure the example app's Scheme is selected then try again.